-Displays the IC{50} value on the plot.
-For best results set the curve resolution to High when using this transformation.
+This transformation displays the $\rm IC{50}$ value on the plot.
+For best results set the curve resolution to $\rm High$ when using this transformation.

 IC50 background corrected

 This equation fits inhibition data to a 3-parameter equation, where the lower data limit is 0, i.e. the data are background corrected.